 It's deserted now, except for its ghosts and the intermittent folks in Park Service uniforms.
 Empty.
 If you've never had that eerie feeling, then maybe you'll want to take the trip that most Outer Banks visitors never make, to quiet, road-less, unpopulated Portsmouth Island.
+Here you can literally see the Portsmouth Island history in board and batten, remnants and reminders.

 It wasn't always that way.
 Portsmouth, which was a "planned community" authorized by the Colonial Assembly in 1753, was for many years the largest (actually, the only) town on the Banks.
 The slow changes of geology and economics have left it behind, however, and now it is no more.
 Will New York go the same way?